-There are nine obvious options right now, some are better than others: First, if we have at least 2 people in our company a primary option will be to review a group insurance medical plan.
+There are six immediate options right now, some are better than others.
+First, if we have at least 2 people in our company a primary option will be to review a group insurance medical plan.
 There are certain circumstances where we can enroll as a 1-person group, but that 1 person cannot be the owner of the company.
-Fortunately, there is now one carrier who is willing to enroll husband/wife only groups as long as the company is either a C or an S-Corporation.
-The jury is still out on husband/wife companies who are other legal entities and we will update everyone as soon as we get final notification on this.
+Fortunately, there is one carrier who is willing to enroll husband/wife only groups as long as the company has an additional employee (even if that employee will not enroll in the plan.)
 If you believe this may be a possibility, contact our office at your earliest opportunity to begin the discussion.

-Our fifth possibility, for those who own a business, is to enroll in a PEO that offers medical coverage (not all PEOs offer medical).
+Our third possibility, for those who own a business, is to enroll in a PEO that offers medical coverage (not all PEOs offer medical coverage).
 We will be medically underwritten, so we will have to exhibit good health, but this is proving to be an opportunity for expanded health plan designs and competitive premiums.
 This proposal will require a thorough conversation to determine suitability.

-A growing group of religion-based programs is offering a low cost alternative to medical insurance.
+A growing group of religious-based programs is offering a low cost alternative to medical insurance.
 Those who choose to enroll must share the faith, lifestyle, and health requirements of the group.
-Few are contracted with large provider networks and it is entirely up to the consumer to negotiate payment with providers or dispute claims.
-The claims processing/paying procedure is also different from what the majority of us are accustomed to, so please conduct some research before opting into one of these plans.
-There is no insurance or re-insurance built into these programs, so our office does not participate with this coverage options.
+Some plans are contracted with large provider networks, but it can be entirely up to the consumer to negotiate payment with providers or dispute claims.
+The claims processing/paying procedure is also different from what the majority of us are accustomed to, so please conduct good research before opting into one of these plans.
+There is no insurance or re-insurance built into these programs, so our office does not participate with this coverage option.

-The last opportunity is to cobble together a series of supplemental benefits indemnity policies.
-Taking a hospital/surgical policy and pairing it with an accident policy and critical illness contract may provide less expensive, although not as comprehensive, coverage as a short-term plan and undoubtedly less comprehensive than an Affordable Care Act contract.
-These additional products are intended to be used to supplement either a high deductible ACA plan or a short-term medical plan, but can be utilized as a minimum coverage/lowest premium option for those willing to take the risk of having no out-of-pocket-limits for their care.
+The last opportunity is to cobble together a series of supplemental benefits / indemnity policies.
+Taking a hospital/surgical policy and pairing it with an accident policy and critical illness contract may provide less expensive (although not as comprehensive) coverage as a short-term plan and undoubtedly less comprehensive than an Affordable Care Act contract.
+These additional products are intended to be used to supplement either a high deductible ACA plan or a short-term medical plan, but they can be utilized as a minimum coverage/lowest premium option for those willing to take the risk of having no limit on the cost of their care.